Gavin-OP/fina4380-project/README.md

-# A Comprehensive Approach to Construct a Portfolio: Factor Model, Bayesian Shrinkage, and Smart Beta
+# A Comprehensive Approach to Construct a Portfolio: Factor Model, Bayesian Shrinkage, Black-Litterman Model, and Smart Beta

 ## Introduction